A custom built desktop computer with RGB lighting.

 Usage

-Industries where CAD or 3D modeling software like architecture, game desing, and various engineering based industries like automobile industry, avionics and similar.
+• Industries that use CAD or 3D modeling software include architecture, game design, and various engineering-based industries, such as the automobile industry, avionics, etc.

 • Advance graphics design

-Advance graphics design where Adobe or similar range of software suites are required.
+• Advanced graphics design where Adobe or a similar range of software suites are required.

 • Software development

-Heavy coding where a powerful hardware is required to compile the code.
-I’m talking coding like Linux kernel development and operating system development.
+• Heavy coding requires powerful hardware to compile the code.
+I’m talking about coding, such as Linux kernel and operating system development.

 Leave a Comment